hnjw-png/oregano-oil/README.md

 ## Purpose of the Website

 The purpose of this e-commerence website, is that it is a shop for oregono oil and other infusions.
-You will be able to buy different types of infused oil, as well as pure oil.
-This site will contain
+You will be able to buy different types of infused oil, as well as pure oil..you will also be able to buy clothing and merchanize.
+The purpose of the site is to be a easy understandable purchasing online shop.

 # User Experience/User Interface (UX/UI)